Did you know that spending too much time indoors can actually have an adverse effect on your health? Hard to believe?

 6. You could be more likely to catch a cold

 Being in a stuffy home or building can cause more colds.
 This sounds like a good excuse to bundle up in a thick coat and take a thermos of soup outside to keep your chances of catching a cold down!

 7. You may feel stressed for no reason

 You’d think staying inside and away from people would make you more relaxed.
 But, quite the opposite — your stress levels can actually spike causing you to develop a shorter fuse and become more upset easily than usual as well as become upset by seemingly minor things.

 8. You may become restless for no reason

-Not getting out enough causes you to lack motivation to exercise, clean house, etc. But these behaviours can make you more agitated in our own space and drive you to feel unsettled.
+Not getting out enough causes you to lack the motivation to exercise, clean house, etc. But these behaviours can make you more agitated in your own space and drive you to feel unsettled.

 9. Your muscles feel tired easily

 Indoors, you are more likely to sit in one place.
 Being stuck in this sedentary state keeps you from properly moving your muscles.
 Too much sitting or lounging then makes your muscles tighter and more prone to becoming uncomfortable and achy.

 Share this post with your friends and family.